dnschneid/pysmartblinds/README.md

 app, you need to discover the MAC address and key in order to speak with it.

 There are several ways to find this data.
 At a high level, you need to snoop the BLE packets being sent to the blinds.
-The key is the 7-byte packet sent to GATT handle `0x001b` (characteristic UUID `00001409-1212-efde-1600-785feabcd123`).
+The key is the 3- or 7-byte packet sent to GATT handle `0x001b` (characteristic UUID `00001409-1212-efde-1600-785feabcd123`).

 The exact method depends on what device you have at your disposal.